security-summer-school/template-internal/README.md

   Content already part of the `public/` folder, required in `Dockerfile`, `run.sh` or other scripts, won't be duplicated in the `deploy/` folder.
   It will be used directly from the `public/` folder.

-The `ctf/ctf-1/challenge-folder-1/` folder contains scaffolding contents of a CTF challenge folder:
+The `ctf-1/challenge-folder-1/` folder contains scaffolding contents of a CTF challenge folder:

 ```
 |-- deploy/
-|   |-- .dockerignore (optional)
+|   |-- .dockerignore
 |   |-- docker-compose.yml
 |   |-- Dockerfile
 |   |-- Makefile